 In my job I often had to do “root cause analysis” assessments on what went wrong with a certain account and how we could “cure” it again.
 I miss the term “root cause analysis” and I thought I’d do a one on myself, or my life.
 What the heck, it’s not like I have anything better to do on another dreary summer’s day in Ireland!

 I suspect that my illness, the incredibly annoying stalker called Multiple Sclerosis, entered my system through a back door in the 1990s.
-I have to go back to around 1994 or 1995 when I worked in a library and I was having the time of my life, so it couldn’t have come at a worse time.
+I have to go back when I worked in a library and I was having the time of my life, so it couldn’t have come at a worse time.
 I had a period of extreme fatigue and it turned out to be glandular fever so I was off work for a good while.
 About 5 years later I started showing MS symptoms that went undetected for another 5 years as they would come and go and I didn’t particularly find the time to get it checked out.

 Some people with MS have also reported to have had glandular fever before being diagnosed, so there may be a link between the two?
 It’s a question nobody is able to answer yet because the causes for MS are still unknown.
 Because of that you start thinking about things that happened that could be the cause, and I’ve tried going back in time myself to see where and how it started.
 Mind you, some of my questions are very much tongue-in-cheek because I’m clutching at straws and I want to keep myself thinking positively… so excuse my type of humor, it’s my way of dealing with things :D)